 And on that note, let's get started!

-This DIY was done on a 1.8T Volkswagen Golf/GTI, and will be the same for the Jetta, New Beetle, and other A4 platform cars.
+This fix was done on a 1.8T Volkswagen Golf/GTI, and will be the same for the Jetta, New Beetle, and other A4 platform cars.
 The part number for my right-side tie rod was 1J0422804B.
-Before buying your part, please check the part number first for compatibility with your car (for example by calling the dealership).
+Before buying your part, please check the part number first for compatibility with your car (for example, by calling the dealership).

-All the tools are pretty basic tools, and if you have read any of my other DIY's you know what my thoughts are on tools.
+All the tools are pretty basic tools, and if you have read any of my other DIY you know what my thoughts are on tools.
 Just buy it; if it is a common tool you will use it again.
-And it's still cheaper than labor cost!
+And it's still cheaper than the labor cost!

 - Flathead screwdriver or needle-nose pliers for releasing the pinch clips on the boot